skatscher/jpa2-notes/4-orm.md

 Do not define Embedded Objects as part of inheritance hierarchies - it is unportable and requires lots of effort to get right (hmm, how is it meant?)

 As a single Embeddable may be used in different entities, we might need to adapt the mapping using the **@AttributeOvierrides** annotation inside the embedding entity.

-# Chapter 5 - Collection Mapping (p.
-107)

-Collections of Entites, Embeddables and basic types are supported.
-Collections of Embeddables and basic types are not relationships, but **element collections** The difference is in the used annotations: element collections use the **@ElementCollection** annotations

-@ElementCollectiom can define the fetch type.